Selim-Emir-Can/RoMeLa-YORI-Team-ModularGasSensor/Gravity: Formaldehyde (HCHO) Sensor/README.md

 ## Summary
 The Gravity: Formaldehyde (HCHO) Sensor has a VCC pin, GND pin, and a data pin.
 The sensor has a DAC mode and a UART mode.
 Setting the Formaldehyde (HCHO) Sensor to DAC mode, using an MCP3008 ADC converter, a Raspberry Pi Zero 2W, and DFRobotHCHOSensor.py voltage data corrolated to ozone concentration can be displayed in real time.
+More documentation can be found [here](https://www.dfrobot.com/product-1574.html).

 ## Setup